kauboy26/LimeStyle/README.md

 ## Usage
 ### Linux
-Standard Checkstyle: Press "ctrl+l", release "l", and then press "s".
+Standard Checkstyle: Press "ctrl+L", release "L", and then press "S".
-JavaDoc: Press "ctrl+l", release "l", and then press "j".
+JavaDoc: Press "ctrl+L", release "L", and then press "J".
 ### Windows
-Standard Checkstyle: Press "ctrl+l", release "l", and then press "s".
+Standard Checkstyle: Press "ctrl+L", release "L", and then press "S".
-JavaDoc: Press "ctrl+l", release "l", and then press "j".
+JavaDoc: Press "ctrl+L", release "L", and then press "J".
 ### OSX
-Standard Checkstyle: Press "command+l", release "l", and then press "s".
+Standard Checkstyle: Press "command+L", release "L", and then press "S".
-JavaDoc: Press "command+l", release "l", and then press "j".
+JavaDoc: Press "command+L", release "L", and then press "J".
 NOTE: The OSX keys need to be tested.
 The key-bindings file specifies "super" in the place of "command".
-Not sure if these are equivalent.
+Not sure if these are equivalent